 Phoebe and her husband, Cheng Yu Chiet are both founders and directors of Breakthru Enrichment Station.
 They have two girls who share their parents’ roles in supporting people with learning difficulties.
 An ex-A.C.E. program student, the elder girl was also the master of ceremony on Breakthru’s Annual Talent Time and Awards Day, contributing much in the planning of such event, and doing event coverage video clips production for many of our other events.

-All our facilitators are trained with using BREAKTHRU APPROACH - A unique teaching approach that encompass Philosophy, Methodologies, Principles, Goal Setting Mechanics, Learning Process, Class Management, Dynamic Stress Management, Problem Solving and Strong Feedback System to make things work for your child.
+All our facilitators are trained with using BREAKTHRU APPROACH - A unique teaching approach that encompass Philosophy, Methodologies, Principles, Safe Supportive Place, Goal Setting Mechanics, Learning Process, Class Management, Dynamic Stress Management, Problem Solving and Strong Feedback System to make things work for your child.

 What Parents Say

 “The activities improved his expressive vocabulary, reading and writing.
 He can now communicate with others, understand instructions, is generally more obedient and likes to participate in activities.

 Chong W.M.
 Jin Hao's Dad